-The School Enterprise Challenge team are delighted to introduce the Blogging Mini-Competition 2017!
-In this article we’ll explain everything you need to know: from what it’s all about to how you can take part!
+The School Enterprise Challenge team is delighted to introduce the Blogging Mini-Competition 2018!
+In this article, we’ll explain everything you need to know: from what it’s all about to how you can take part!

 Why is blogging a useful skill?

 The aim of the School Enterprise Challenge is to bring 21st century skills to young people across the world.
 Through the Blogging Mini-Competition students will develop the following:

 Written communication skills.
 Throughout the planning and running of their school business students are required to work as a team, giving them the chance to develop their oral communication skills and ability to work as a team.
 Writing a blog adds a new dimension to this as it encourages them to think about how they communicate externally, in the written form.

 Marketing skills.
 Businesses worldwide are harnessing the power of online marketing to spread the word about their products and services, and participants in the School Enterprise Challenge should be doing the same.
 When done well, it’s the most cost-effective way of reaching your customers.
 Make sure to promote your blog after writing it!

 IT and social media skills.
 In today’s world, these are a must!
 We recommend that you let students upload their article into the blogging platform themselves and allow them to promote it on social media.
 [Instructions on how to set up an online blog can be found below]

 Ability to reflect and think critically.
 Writing about their business will give students the chance to reflect on their experiences so far, consider how their school business is doing, and think about how they can improve it in the future.
 This will come in very handy when it comes to reporting back to us in their Annual Report!